Frequently Asked Questions- Faq about my blog. Please feel free to visit this page and read more about who I am and what I do.

 - I am also interested in old cooking books and the way people used to eat in the past before the industrial revolution

-- I read magazines, other blogs and I go to the library for research.
+- I read magazines and other blogs, and I go to the library for research.

 - I create my own recipes with ingredients I find in the pantry and fridge.
 Most of the time, even if I make a recipe from somewhere else, I put my personal stamp on it.

-I also have a Canon EF 100mm f/2.8 Macro USM Fixed Lens for Canon SLR Cameras which I use for more detailed photos of my food.
-I absolutely love this lens for the sharp images I can take with it from relatively short distance.
+I also have a Canon EF 100mm f/2.8 Macro USM Fixed Lens for Canon SLR Cameras, which I use for more detailed photos of my food.
+I absolutely love this lens for the sharp images I can take from a relatively short distance.

 Read more about me here.

 DO YOU WORK WITH BRANDS FOR SPONSORED POSTS OR CAMPAIGNS?